 We provide constant supervision to ensure our boarders’ safety.
-From Monday to Friday our boarding staff is on campus from 15:00 to 09:00, and they are present 24 hours a day during weekends and bank holidays.
-Lead by Head of Boarding, Sue Daffon, the boarding staff make sure that all boarders have time and space to do their homework and that they receive assistance if needed.
+From Monday to Friday our boarding staff are on campus from 15:00 to 09:00, and they are present 24 hours a day during weekends and bank holidays.
+Experienced in pastoral care, these boarding staff make sure that all resident students have time and space to do their homework and that they receive assistance if needed.
 Our boarding staff strive to:

 - set an example of civility, tolerance and responsibility

 - show equal respect and attention to everyone under all circumstances

 - respect the boarders’ right to privacy, for example knocking before entering rooms